 1.To prevent your chances of catching Coronavirus, practice good hand hygiene.
 Wash your hands repeatedly with hot soapy water throughout the day, and when you have made contact with anyone else.
 Hand sanitiser is a second-best if available.

 3.We strongly suggest influenza vaccination to all those over 65 years of age and all those with other medical issues.
 The vaccine will not protect against Coronavirus but will hopefully reduce your chances of getting a similar type of infection.
-We anticipate that supplies of the flu vaccination will reach us in early April and will be running a flu clinic on Saturday April 4th for our patients over 65y and with Chronic conditions.
 Please ring reception to book your appointment.

 4. Ensure home medication supplies-You do not need to stockpile medication; however, it is sensible to ensure your supplies do not run out.
 Ask for a new prescription about 1-2 weeks before your current supplies dry up.
 It is worth keeping some paracetamol and ibuprofen (if you can take it) at home in case you develop a fever.
 Asthmatics should have a good supply of their inhalers and appropriate spacer devices if required.